DVA-4/P.VERB/docs/BUILD_GUIDE.md

   Grove I2C port (SDA = GPIO 17, SCL = GPIO 18) — not the back "host" port.
   You need to solder or get a Y-cable for the 4 I2c pins to connect both peripherals.

-See `docs/TECHNICAL_NOTES.md` for the full I2C address table and the electrical notes on MIDI out.

 ## 4. Set up the Arduino toolchain
 1. Install Arduino IDE and add the AMYboard board support (arduino-esp32